orxfun/orx-meta/examples/1_collection_of_anything.md

 It is statically typed in the sense that you may observe the types of its elements from its signature.
 The type of the `queue` is `Queue<i32, Queue<bool, Queue<char, Queue<&'static str, EmptyQueue>>>>`.

 You may keep pushing elements to the queue.
-Unlike the push to a vec requiring `&mut self`, `push` to the queues require `self`.
-This is nice in the sense that the method is pure, and it allow chaining push calls.
-But this is actually due to the fact that every time we push to the queue, its type changes.
+Unlike pushing to a vec that requires `&mut self`, pushing to the queue require `self`.
+This is nice, the function is pure and the signature allows chaining push calls.
+But also this is the only way because every time we push to the queue, its type changes.
 The following break down of the calls reveals the changes in the type.

 ```rust
 use orx_meta::queue::*;